mccornet/dynamic-programming-examples/readme.md

 ## Improvement 2

+> Inspired by leetcode.com problem 53

 It is not needed to check if the previous chunk became negative; if the max value between the current chunk + the next number and the next number is taken.
 See the second array for this example.
 After adding the -4 the next iteration the number 1 will be a bigger value than -1.

+> **Note**
+>
+> This max call simplified the code, but made it harder to understand.
+It is not always worth sacrificing speed over readability.

 ```python
 def find_max_sum_subarray(self, nums: list[int]) -> int: